 Overfeeding Your IRA

 Too much of a good thing becomes a bad thing.
-You can only contribute $6,000 per person to a Roth or Traditional IRA in 2021.
+You can only contribute $6,000 per person to a Roth or Traditional IRA in 2021 and 2022.
 Or $7,000 if you’re age 50 or over.
 If you contribute over that amount and catch it before you file your taxes, take the money back out.
 You won’t owe any taxes or penalties unless you made money while it was in the account.

 Forgetting About Beneficiaries

 A good custodian will hound you about beneficiary paperwork.
 An even better custodian won’t let you open the account without the forms on file, but that’s not always the case.
 Depending on the laws in your state, the lack of properly completed beneficiary forms can cause a great deal of headache to the people already mourning your loss.